Indy-Mining/ReloadMN/Readme.md

 6.Type the following command: masternode outputs.
 Save the response in your note pad.

-7. In your notepad you are going to create the folloing line based on the information you have saved.
+7.In your notepad you are going to create the folloing line based on the information you have saved.
 It should look something like the example above.

 ```
 Alias Address Genkey TxHash TxIndex